Before knowing the Depreciation Rate as per Income Tax Act For AY 2022-23, we must know the meaning of depreciation.

 The useful life of an asset is the period over which an asset is expected to be available for use by an entity, or the number of production or similar units expected to be obtained from the asset by the entity.

 Depreciation for assets purchased in cash

-In one line, no Depreciation as per Income Tax Act is allowed if an asset is acquired in cash.
+In one line, no depreciation as per Income Tax Act will be allowed if an asset is acquired in cash.

 The second proviso to section 43(1) provides that if the assessee incurs any expenditure for acquisition of any asset or part thereof in respect of which a payment or aggregate of payments made to a person in a day, by cash, exceeds Rs.
 10,000, such expenditure shall be ignored for the purposes of determination of actual cost.